Counselling for Anxiety: What You Will Learn & How it Helps

 Anxiety is probably the most common issue my individual clients present with, and it’s something I have first-hand experience with myself.
 These days, I’d say my anxiety generally operates within the ‘range of normal’ — it doesn’t paralyse me or interrupt my day-to-day functioning, but certainly makes itself known if I have to do any public speaking or I'm going through a period of heightened uncertainty.

-My approach to anxiety in counselling is generally two-pronged – we will learn methods for recognising and reducing anxiety symptoms quickly, to reduce the frequency of these experiences of it getting out of hand.
+My approach to anxiety in counselling is generally two-pronged — first, you will learn methods for recognising and reducing anxiety symptoms quickly, to reduce the frequency of it getting out of hand.
 Secondly, we will look at the cause of the anxiety, which is often less about what is happening around you and more about what’s happening inside your mind.

 Am I saying anxiety all in your head?
 No!
 That’s horribly invalidating.
 Your feelings and experience are real.
 Anxiety isn’t something you can just decide to get over one day and it disappears.